CammiePone/Planning-Docs/Arcanus.md

     - [ ] Spawns at (x: -3072 to -4096, z: -512 to 512)
     - [ ] Guards a Gemstone Tablet made of Emerald
     - [ ] They are the masters of Aura Prodigy and are the only way to obtain the spell

+## Gemstone Tablets
+- [ ] Ancient magical artefacts that, when brought together, are able to summon an ancient temple to a god-like being.
+- [ ] Each tablet is held by one of the four cults.
+The only way to obtain them is to steal them from all four cults, as neither will part with it willingly.
+  - [ ] Each tablet is instanced per player, allowing for every player to get a copy of the tablet.
+  - [ ] If destroyed, despawned, or stolen, it will appear back in the hands of the cult it belongs to for the player that lost it.
+- [ ] There are four tablets:
+  - [ ] Diamond Tablet, held by the Cult of The North
+  - [ ] Quartz Tablet, held by the Cult of The South
+  - [ ] Amethyst Tablet, held by the Cult of The East
+  - [ ] Emerald Tablet, held by the Cult of The West

 ## Trinkets
 - [ ] Potion Belt